dasunthathsaraqw/Lesstaxi_Travel_Deals_Mini_Project/README.md

 2. Run the Frontend:

-Open a new terminal and navigate to the frontend folder:cd Lesstaxi_Travel_Deals_Mini_Project/frontend Install dependencies:npm install
+Open a new terminal and navigate to the frontend folder:cd Lesstaxi_Travel_Deals_Mini_Project/frontend Install dependencies: "npm install"
-Start the frontend:"npm run dev"
+Start the frontend: "npm run dev"

 Open http://localhost:5173 in a browser to view the app.